-In this guide, we’ll cover some common scrub errors and how to resolve them:
+In this guide, we’ll review some common scrub errors and how to resolve them:

 - Address & zip code errors